PopovEvgeniy/openpasswordgenerator/readme.txt

 Description and usage

 This program is a simple password generator.
-Just set a password length and click on the "Generate" button to generate the password.
+Just set a password length and click on the “Generate” button to generate the password.

 Limitation